Is your Aloe plant turning light green?

 Due to this, the leaves begin to lose their natural color and turn light green or pale in the process.

-So, if you have kept the plant in your patio or balcony, it’s likely to be the cause of this issue.
+So, if you have kept the plant on your patio or balcony, it's likely to be the cause of this issue.